AlbertTM8/Animation-Software-Engineering-Project/README.md

 ## How To Use The Program
 Once the program runs, a unit cylinder shape will be drawn through Bezier Curves.
 In the top left hand corner are the controls.
 The W/A/S/D/O/P buttons will translate the top circle of the cylinder in increments of 0.1.
 E/R are used to rotate these the top, and by pressing x y and z you change the axis in which it is being rotated.
 1/2/3/4 will scale the circle in the x and the z.
 All of these controls are defined in world space and not local to the unit circle.

-F will straigthen the lines and y will turn the cylinder into a cube.
+F will straigthen the lines and Y will turn the cylinder into a cube.
 C turns the convex hull of each curve on and off.

 Left mouse controls the camera rotation.
 Alt+Scroll controls the zoom.
 Right click controls the camera pan.